JasminSpinetto/Courseware/Streaming Data Engineering/EPL/epl_robotic-arm/readme.md

 ```
 @Name("Q2")
-SELECT id, max(stressLevel)
+SELECT id, max(stressLevel) \\ you want output in this order
-FROM RoboticArm
+FROM RoboticArm \\get data from this stream
-GROUP BY id;
+GROUP BY id; \\distinguish data for each RoboticArm
 ```
+Each event triggers the query.
+When the query is triggered, it outputs for the ID of that event the max(stressLevel) reached until that point in time by that specific RoboticArm.
 ### Q3

 Declare a continuous query that emits the average stress level between a pick (status==goodGrasped) and a place (status==placingGood).

-HINT: Sometimes you cannot compute an average using the aggregate operator `avg`
+HINT: Sometimes you cannot compute an average using the aggregate operator `avg`. in this case, for example, there's no "StressLevel" schema to be queried.
+We need address it passing through the RoboticArm schema.

 #### Solution